lLiashko/nothing-landing-page/README.md

 ## Features

-- Clean and minimalistic design
-- Responsive layout for various screen sizes
+- Responsive Design: Ensures compatibility across various devices and screen sizes.
+- Mobile-First Approach: Designed with a mobile-first approach, ensuring optimal user experience on mobile devices.
+- Modern UI/UX: Uses contemporary design principles for an engaging user experience.
-- Interactive elements for a better user experience
+- Interactive Elements: Features animations and transitions for a dynamic user interface.
+- BEM Methodology: Organized and maintainable CSS using the Block Element Modifier methodology.

 ## Technologies Used

-- HTML
-- SCSS
+- HTML5: Markup language for structuring the content.
+- CSS3: Styling language for designing the page.
+- Sass: CSS preprocessor for better modularity and maintainability.
-- BEM (Block Element Modifier) methodology
+- BEM: Block Element Modifier methodology for organizing CSS.